-Models (GLM) (Fig. 4d; Character in: estimated coeff.=0.39, p=8.02x10-6; Clip marked as seen: estimated coeff.=0.24, p=0.001; GLM estimates).
-The effect of participants' subjective memory of the clips on the model activation during memory was surprising given that the NN model was only trained to distinguish the visual presence or absence of the characters.
-When we performed the knockout analysis (described in the previous sections) and evaluated the model activations after knocking out the activity of all MTL neurons, participants's subjective memory was no longer a significant predictor of the activations, i.e. only the character presence remained a significant factor (GLM estimated coeff. = 0.50, p=9.50x10-9), which is consistent with the role of the MTL in the formation of memories 14-16.
+We then performed the knockout analysis (described in the previous sections) and evaluated the model activations after knocking out the activity of all MTL neurons.
+Once again, we modeled NN activations as a function of participants' subjective memory (i.e., whether they marked the clips as seen or not) as well as the characters' presence in the clip.
+Here, subjective memory was no longer a significant predictor of the activations, i.e., only the character presence remained a significant factor (GLM estimated coeff. = 0.50, $p = 9.50 \times 10^{-9}$ ), which is consistent with the role of the MTL in the formation of memories 14-16.

-It has been shown previously that the formation of new associations are reflected in the firing pattern of single neurons?
-Accordingly, we hypothesized that the emergence of NN model coactivations would reflect character associations.
-To test this, we quantified two measures in parallel: 1) character associations: we utilized a segmentation of the movie into a set of scenes (provided by an independent study?) where each scene represents a meaningful subplot that is expected to create associations in viewers.
-We computed the conditional probabilities of the characters over the scenes (e.g., the probability of character 1 appearing given character 2 appears in a given scene (Methods), henceforth referred to as character associations; Fig. 4e); 2) NN model coactivations: We noted that model predictions for characters during clip viewing exhibited overlapping activations amongst the characters.
-For example, when the model activation was high for character 1, there was a higher activation for character 4 as well (even in the absence of character 4, which led to lowering the general performance of the model in decoding characters).
-Thus, we computed the conditional probabilities for the characters predicted by our model in the clips (e.g., the probability of model activation being above 0.5 for character 1 given the model activation is above 0.5 for character 2)(Methods).
-We found that the conditional probabilities of the model activation for characters during clip viewing were positively correlated with character associations in the movie (example: Fig. 4f; for all participants: p<0.05, Spearman correlation).
+It has been shown previously that the formation of new associations are reflected in the firing pattern of single neurons.
+Accordingly, we hypothesized that if two characters, for example characters 1 and 4, became associated during the movie plot, the activation of the NN model for both characters should be high (regardless of character presence or not).
+To test this, we used two measures: (a) Character associations within the plot: We computed the conditional probabilities of the characters, for example the probability of character 1 appearing given that character 4 appears in a given scene (a meaningful segmentation of the episode provided by an independent study; Methods).
+Character associations, i.e., their conditional probabilities are summarized in Fig. 4e (left); (b) NN model coactivations: To compute whether model activations for the different characters overlapped (e.g., when the model activation was high for character 1, there was a higher activation for character 4 as well even in the absence of character (4), we used a similar approach to (a).
+We calculated the conditional probabilities for the characters predicted by our model in the clips (e.g., the probability of model activation being above 0.5 for character 1 given the model activation is above 0.5 for character 4)(Methods).
+NN model coactivations, i.e. model conditional probabilities for a given participant are shown in Fig. 4e (right).
+We found that the NN model coactivations for characters during clip viewing were positively correlated with character associations in the movie (example: Fig. 4f; for all participants: p < 0.05, Spearman correlation).